JimShady/laei_river_data/method_summary.md

 10 NOx           2          9717   0.01   0            0
 # ... with 52 more rows
 ```
 However the emissions in these `large_grid_squares` are a very small proportion of the total emissions (shown below) so we have decided not to investigate this issue further.
-This small anomaly is likely due to the way that the PLA have calculated emissions.

 |Pollutant | Sailing | Berth  |
 |:--------:|:-------:|:------:|